mnrozhkov/Project-4_ConferenceApp/README.md

 Answer:
 	1) Session class is implemented as single class, not as a child of a Conference class.
 This desision is made for for simplicity.
+	For storing data  about Session class, the following data types were used:
+	- StringProperty: for 'name', 'highlights', 'speaker', 'typeOfSession', 'venue' and 'topics' properties.
+	These properties describe data about entities using text string.
+	- DateProperty is required by 'date' property to have opportunity to order Sessions by date, align dates of Session with dates of Conferences.
+DateProperty also allows to easy implement other Google API services, like Google Calendar API (for example, to get user an opportunity to add Session to his calendar).
+	- IntegerProperty is applied for 'timeStart', 'timeEnd' and 'duration' properties.
+For this case, the decision was made as a consensus between required functionality, time and my knoweldge of Python and Google Engine SDK.
+	Initially, I've tried to implement TimeProperty, however, I've got a problem: data input in format HH:MM was transformed into '1970-01-01 HH:MM:00' by default.
+So, I had some problems with Session time: formatting, extracting HH:MM from '1970-01-01 HH:MM:00', and it was not comparable with time of other entities such as conferece with date '2015-08-30 00:00:00' (for example).
+	Thus, I've decided to simplify and use simple IntegerProperty for this.
+It's much easier to work with this format of time: it is short, it can be compared with timeEnd easier, or to calculate duration of the Session.
+	(Actually, 'duration' was not calculated in this task, left for further development).
+So, this is enough for the current project tasks.

-	2) Speaker is implemented as a plain name string for simplicity For further developent, it can be stored as a single class.
+	2) Speaker is implemented as a plain name string for simplicity and time saving.
+	For further development, it can be stored as a single class.
 This will allow to store some additional info about a speaker (picture, contacts) and make the app more functional.

 	3) all required methods are implemented as well getConferenceSessions(websafeConferenceKey) etConferenceSessionsByType(websafeConferenceKey, typeOfSession)